NucleoSoft/programmersKE-web_frontend/README.md

 # ProgrammersKE-Web

-A web app version of the Programmers-KE Project, based on giving people a guide into Computer Science and tech, featuring build-up beginner-to-advanced lessons and courses, roadmaps and blending into Africa's ever growing startup ecosystem.
+A web app version of the Programmers-KE Project, based on giving people a guide into Computer Science and tech, featuring build-up beginner-to-advanced lessons and courses, roadmaps and blending into the ever growing startup ecosystem.

 ## The Tech Stack